rspeer/wikiparsec/README.md

 Haskell compiler can interpret it without any pre-processing, and it encourages documentation as the rule and code as the exception.

 Lines that start with the character `>` are code.
-There won't be any of that until I get to the header.
 The rest is Markdown.
-The documentation tool `pandoc` can convert this all into nicely-formatted HTML, but just reading the Markdown + Haskell source should do the job too.
+The documentation tool `pandoc` can convert this all into nicely-formatted HTML, which you might even be reading right now, but just reading the Markdown + Haskell source should do the job too.

 You could start reading with `WikiPrelude.lhs`, which sets up the functions we want to be available in all our modules, or `Text/Wiki/MediaWiki.lhs`, which performs the basic level of parsing for MediaWiki syntax.